 There is no annual cap to the L-1 and no formal education is required.
 If you are granted one, you stay for an initial period of three years with the opportunity to extend it to seven years for the L-1A and five years for the L-1B.
 However, if you are starting a new office, your initial period will only be one year.
 After which, you will need to renew the visa.
 Also, keep in mind that you can only work for your sponsoring employer and cannot transfer your status.
 This visa has dual intent.

 The O-1 visa is one of the most prestigious temporary work visas available.
-Officially, it is a visa for those with extraordinary achievement, making it one of the most difficult visas to obtain.
+Officially, it is a visa for those with extraordinary achievements, making it one of the most difficult visas to obtain.
 Because “extraordinary” is a vague term, the USCIS has a list of evidence that qualifies as criteria for extraordinary achievements.
 This is based on which of the two subcategories of the visa you are pursuing:

-The TN is a visa that is less well-known due to the fact that it only accommodates workers from a very limited number of professions and from an even more limited number of countries.
+The TN visa is less well-known due to the fact that it only accommodates workers from a very limited number of professions and from an even more limited number of countries.
 People who are eligible for a TN visa are either from Canada or Mexico and have one of only about sixty occupations.

 Gaining a TN is relatively simple and inexpensive compared to some of the other work visas, but there is one major drawback.
 The TN is not a dual intent visa, so you will have to return to your home country after your stay.
 However, if you are eligible and are only planning to work temporarily, the TN is a great option.